Suela-quinel/training-logbook/README.md

 # training-logbook
-A simple logbook for employees to track their  daily training activities
+A simple logbook for employees to track their  daily training activities.